 First impressions are very important, so you want to make your initial message as effective and efficient as possible.
+There are required fields we have already put in place that will effectively boost your deliverability.
+You can learn more about those in our Organization IDs and Opt Out Language guide.
+Learn more about our tips below!

 Tip 1: Avoid Using Links

-If you have to include a link in your initial message, do not use a link-shortening service like bit.ly.
+If you have to include a link in your messages, do not use a link-shortening service like bit.ly.
 Bit.ly and similar links carry a very high risk of being marked as spam.
 Use a secure link that uses https:// instead of http://, and include that prefix in your script.
 The best link is a shortened, secure URL for your domain name.

 Tip 2: Don't Copy/Paste into the Message Editor